 The Phaseout of R22 Refrigerant

-On September 15 1987, every nation on earth ratified The Montreal Protocol on Substances that Deplete the Ozone Layer.
-It is to date the only treaty ever approved by all United Nations Member States, which is comprised of all 197 countries in the world.
-According to the UN, the agreement regulates the production and consumption of nearly 100 manmade chemicals referred to as ozone depleting substances.
+On September 15, 1987, every nation on earth ratified The Montreal Protocol on Substances that Deplete the Ozone Layer.
+It is to date the only treaty every approved by all United Nations Member States, which is comprised of all 197 countries in the world.
+According to the UN, the agreement regulates the production and consumption of nearly 100 manmade chemicals referred to as ozone-depleting substances.
 When those chemicals are released into the atmosphere they damage the stratospheric ozone layer, which is the natural shield that protects humans and the environment from harmful levels of ultraviolet radiation from the sun.

-A primary focus of The Montreal Protocol was its slow phase out of the use of Hydrochlorofluorocarbons (HCFCs), which are gases used worldwide in refrigeration, air-conditioning, and foam applications that deplete the ozone layer.
-In the Montreal Amendment of 2007, nations recognizing the potential benefits to the climate of our planet decided to accelerate the scheduled phase out of HCFCs.
-Leading the developing countries, the United States agreed to completely end manufacturing and distribution of these pollutants by 2020.
+A primary focus of The Montreal Protocol was its slow phase-out of the use of Hydrochlorofluorocarbons (HCFCs), which are gases used worldwide in refrigeration, air-conditioning, and foam applications that deplete the ozone layer.
+In the Montreal Amendment of 2007, nations recognizing the potential benefits to the climate of our planet decided to accelerate the scheduled phase-out of HCFCs.
+Leading the developing countries, the United States agreed to completely end the manufacturing and distribution of these pollutants by 2020.

 Chlorodifluoromethane or difluoromonochloromethane is commonly known as HCFC-22, or R-22, and it is used as a refrigerant in commercial and residential air conditioning equipment.
 R-22 has been slowly phased out of use in new equipment sold in the United States over the past fifteen years.
 In 2004, the Montreal Protocol required the United States to reduce its consumption of HCFCs by 35%.
 That reduction rose to 75% in 2010, up to 90% by 2015, and finally next year in 2020 it will be completely phased out of new systems and chemical manufacturers will no longer be able to produce R-22 to service existing air conditioners and heat pumps in the United States.